Game Management Unit 5A

 Elk hunts are strictly permitted hunts.
 Hunts start in September and run into December depending upon which weapon type you are drawn for.
 Successful strategies also depend upon your weapon type, terrain, time of year, and habitat conditions.
 5A has fairly good water sources, compared to most other Arizona hunt units, so hunting over water is not as productive.
 In years with good mast crops, hunting oak patches can be a very productive method.

 Access: The Coconino National Forest manages most of 5A.
 Forest Service maps can be obtained at any Forest Service office and are very helpful.
 The northern part of 5A is checkerboard state and private lands with access being limited on the Clear Creek Ranch by written permission only (see below).

 East Sunset/West Sunset/Meteor Crater Hunt Area: This is a hunt area in northern 5A, which encompasses the state and private land.
+Obtaining permission from ranches enrolled in the Landowner Compact Program (Bar T Bar and Clear Creek Ranch/Hopi Tribe) is necessary for access to nearly all of the limited opportunity area.
 This hunt is a limited opportunity hunt to address resident elk herds on winter range.
 Hunt success may be very low.
 Reference limited opportunity hunt descriptions in the Arizona Game and Fish Hunting regulations to further understand the unique conditions of these hunts and the exact sub-unit boundaries.